SupeRuier/awesome-active-learning/subfields/batch_mode.md

 Works:
 - [Discriminative batch mode active learning [2007, NeurIPS]](http://papers.nips.cc/paper/3295-discriminative-batch-mode-active-learning):
   Optimization based.
-  Formulate batch mode active learning as an optimization problem that aims to learn a good classiﬁer directly.
+  Formulate batch mode active learning as an optimization problem that aims to learn a good classifier directly.
   The optimization selects the best set of unlabeled instances and their labels to produce a classifier that attains maximum likelihood on labels of the labeled instances while attaining minimum uncertainty on labels of the unlabeled instances.
 (248 citations)
 - [Semisupervised SVM batch mode active learning with applications to image retrieval [2009, TOIS]](https://dlacm.xilesou.top/doi/abs/10.1145/1508850.1508854):
   Optimization based.